Vichy

 So in that eleven month period from December 1941 to November 1942, a citizen of the U.S. could travel more or less freely around southern France.
 Not only that, the United States had a consulate in Vichy France.

-I wonder what transpired in any meetings between German and U.S. citizens in Vichy during that period.
+I wonder what happened when German and U.S. citizens in Vichy met during that period.
 Did they politely nod to one another?

 The Hollywood fairy-tale was actually filmed during a time of US ties with Vichy France when President Roosevelt equivocated and vacillated between pro-Vichy or pro-Gaullist support.
 And it was rushed into general release almost three weeks after the Allied landing at the Axis-occupied, North African city of Casablanca, when Eisenhower’s forces marched into the African city.
 Due to the military action, Warner Bros.
 Studios was able to capitalize on the free publicity and the nation’s familiarity with the city’s name when the film opened.